anthonyfreay/provider-installer/README.md

 I've been heavily interacting with Terraform and different providers, including third-party providers not included in the registry.

 This project serves as an exercise to template a tool to easily onboard a new developer to a third-party provider.
+This installation tool using the Hasicorp Terraform Null Provider as the example of a third-party provider.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>